Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 It is possible to do these activities at other times of the year, but why do I recommend them for September?
 In this month, the heat of July and August is behind us and the temperatures are not yet so low.
 Thanks to the cooler weather it is a good idea to participate in these activities without ending the day being too exhausted.

 What I advise you to do outdoors in Rome in September is hiking or excursions, such as going to Pompeii from Rome or going to Florence from Rome.
-From the Italian capital there are many activities of this kind that are valid to go with your family.
+From the Italian capital there are many activities of this kind that you can do with your family.
 In them you can enjoy incredible landscapes and get to know Rome in an original way.

 Book an excursion to Pompeii from Rome

-4. Participate in an LGBT community event in Rome
+6. Participate in an event of the LGBT community in Rome

 Enjoying the Festival| ©Mattia M